trueos/pcbsd/src-qt5/docs/controlpanel.rst

 |                  |                                                                                                                           |
 +------------------+---------------------------------------------------------------------------------------------------------------------------+

-Once you have successfully created the :file:`.lps` file, copy it to the PC-BSD® system.
+Once you have successfully created the :file:`.lps` file, copy it to the PC-BSD® system to be backed up.
 You are now ready to configure the PC-BSD® system using the instructions in
-:ref:`Running the Encrypted Backup Wizard`.
+:ref:`Configuring the System to Backup`.

 .. _Using FreeNAS® as the Backup System:

 Using FreeNAS® as the Backup System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To instead prepare a FreeNAS® 9.3 system to use as the backup target, first ensure that the system has been updated to the latest software update.
+To instead prepare a FreeNAS® 9.3 system to use as the backup target, first ensure that the system has been updated to the latest software update using
+:menuselection:`System -> Update`.
 Then, perform the following configuration steps.

 Create a service account for the stunnel service by going to :menuselection:`Account --> Users --> Add User`.
 In the screen shown in Figure 8.19s, input the following values in these fields then press "OK" to create the account: